The Division of Institutional Equity and Diversity with keynote speakers Dr. D-L Stewart and Rosa Clemente.

 Dr. Stewart is the author of over four dozen journal articles and book chapters, as well as either editor, coeditor, or author for three books covering multicultural student services, gender and sexual diversity of U.S. college students, and historical experiences of Black collegians in northern liberal arts colleges.

-Dr. Stewart has also provided professional service and leadership to a number of scholarly and professional associations, most substantively through a variety of roles in ACPA—College Student Educators International, as well as for the Association for the Study of Higher Education, in which ze led the Council on Ethnic Participation for three years.
+Dr. Stewart has also provided professional service and leadership to a number of scholarly and professional associations, most substantively through a variety of roles in ACPA—College Student Educators International, as well as for the Association for the Study of Higher Education, in which he led the Council on Ethnic Participation for three years.
 Dr. Stewart was named an ACPA Senior Scholar in March 2017.

 The Division of Institutional Equity and Diversity supports and affirms efforts across the University that demonstrate a commitment to diversity, equity and inclusion.
 The Association of American Colleges and Universities to which the University of North Texas belongs has created a framework for this commitment called Inclusive Excellence.
 Defined as the active process through which colleges and universities achieve excellence in learning, teaching, student development, institutional functioning, and engagement in local and global communities, this approach has become a model of connecting educational quality and inclusion efforts for universities across the country.
 As such, our Division created an Inclusive Excellence Award to recognize units who exemplify these qualities.
 This year’s Inclusive Excellence Award recipient is UNT’s Department of Housing and Residence Life.

-Housing and Residence Life’s diversity, equity, and inclusion journey began in 2016 when Executive Director Gina Vanacore engaged the Office of Diversity and Inclusion to help assess the diversity, equity, and inclusion needs within the department for which she had recently taken leadership.
+Housing and Residence Life’s diversity, equity, and inclusion journey began in 2016 when Executive Director Gina Vanacore engaged Diversity and Inclusion to help assess the diversity, equity, and inclusion needs within the department for which she had recently taken leadership.
 Some of the concerns that emerged included a need to provide adequate time and space to address some of the identity and climate-based challenges within the department, and needing departmental, divisional, and Institutional Equity and Diversity’s support to help support their efforts to successfully create and sustain a climate of intentional inclusion within Housing and Residence Life.
-The work to address these opportunities began with the hiring of Dr. Tomás Sanchez as the Associate Director of Residence Life, who worked directly with the Office of Diversity and Inclusion to create a strategy to engage in these efforts two new units that were created within the department: housing and residence life.
+The work to address these opportunities began with the hiring of Dr. Tomás Sanchez as the Associate Director of Residence Life, who worked directly with Diversity and Inclusion to create a strategy to engage in these efforts two new units that were created within the department: housing and residence life.

 This strategy included Dr. Sanchez beginning with administering to staff members that were live-in and live-in support staff (Assistant Directors, Community Directors, Assistant Community Directors, and Graduate Assistants) the Intercultural Development Inventory (IDI) to assess intercultural competence – the ability to shift cultural perspective and appropriately adapt behavior to cultural differences and commonalities.
 The results of the test indicated a gap in their perceived and actual cultural competence, which necessitated training and development to help develop those competencies.

 The training and development process began with the piloting of Inclusion, Equity and Community Building with residence life staff, a five-module training that addressed topics such as cultural humility and the application to critical incidents, bias awareness and identity authoring, microaggressions and privilege, and an assessment of the department’s organizational culture.
 Housing staff began completing the series the following semester, which resulted in most of the department’s full-time professional staff participating in the series (plans are underway for custodial staff to receive training as well).
-The data collected from the series has helped them to identify opportunities for improving organizational culture, and helped the Office of Diversity and Inclusion better cultivate their training and development for other UNT units.
+The data collected from the series has helped them to identify opportunities for improving organizational culture, and helped Diversity and Inclusion better cultivate their training and development for other UNT units.

 The Department of Housing and Residence Life has continued this journey in pursuit of becoming a multicultural organization and assessing their policies, programs, practices, and people via their departmental committees (including diversity and equity, staff training, staff and student recruitment and selection, policy and manual, appreciation and recognition, and bias response protocol).
 Departmental meetings have been restructured to invite voices from all levels of the organization to be included in operational decisions, and additional training has been extended to resident assistants (RAs) to develop cultural humility and increase awareness about the influence and impact of social identities on students’ experiences.
 Some ongoing initiatives include gender inclusive housing options for students, applying affirmative actions in the recruitment and selection of full-time and part-time staff so that the organization is reflective of the students it serves, and modification of housing rate structures to reduce the stigma associated with socioeconomic accommodations.